-The death benefit paid is most often also the face amount of the contract.
+The death benefit paid is most often also the same as the face amount of the contract.
 The face amount is the initial amount of money, which is stated on the face of the contract, that will be paid in a death claim.
-When an insured person is going through the underwriting process, the underwriting department assesses the risk of the prospective insured based on the face amount applied for.
 The face amount, and thereby the death benefit, can change for a number of reasons but it is much more difficult to increase a death benefit substantially than to decrease it in most circumstances.

 When Death Benefit Is Paid